vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 However, in cases involving the hands or face, follow this guideline:

+* Use waterproof bandages, *except* when *all* these conditions are
+  satisfied:

+  * The cut is small and I expect it to heal within 30 minutes to the point where no bandage is needed.
+This is typical of pin prick cuts made when drawing blood.
+Here, a bandage is mainly just a way to stop the bleeding a little faster and reduce the mess created by blood on the fingers.

+  * I am at home or a home-like environment, and don't have immediate need (over the next 1 hour at least) to apply water near the area, for instance, to wash hands, wash dishes, etc.

+  Basically, when in doubt, and when on the move, use waterproof bandages if available.
+The waterproof bandages are a little more expensive but much better in terms of allowing me to do my normal activities.

 * Keep the bandage until hemostasis has occurred.
 As a general rule, wait at least two hours before checking, unless checking is needed earlier because of some needed activity.

-* For severe cuts where hemostasis has occurred but the wound tends to get irritated by hand washing, if you *do* need to hand wash, remove the bandage first, do the activity, dry the hands, and then apply the bandage again.
+* For severe cuts where hemostasis has occurred but the wound tends to get irritated by hand washing, try to use a waterproof bandage.
+But if no waterproof bandage is available, and you *do* need to hand wash, remove the bandage first, do the activity, dry the hands, and then apply the bandage again.
 In cases where there is no shortage of bandages, apply a new bandage each time, However, in case of shortage of bandages (for instnace, when outdoors with a relatively limited supply of bandages), it's okay to reapply the bandage if it doesn't have a lot of visible blood on it.

 * Put a bandage on overnight or over extended periods where I know that it won't conflict with anything.